MengHao666/Digital-Image-Processing-Algorithms/README.md

   * 2.FFT&amp;IFFT;

-  * 3.Exponential transformation,Histogram_equalization,Median filtering,Laplace image sharpening ;
+  * 3.Exponential transformation,Histogram equalization,Median filtering, Image sharpening using Laplace operator;

-  * 4.Edge detection using Roberts、Sobel、Prewitt、Laplace ;
+  * 4.Edge detection using Roberts,Sobel,Prewitt and Laplace operator;

   * 5.Reconstructions using FFT descriptors ;

-  * 6.RGB color clustering using k-means.
+  * 6.Color clustering of RGB images using K-means.

 **All algorithms have been tested on python3.7 on Ubuntu16.04.**